cameron-martin/live_query/README.md

 # LiveQuery

 Library to fire events when your data changes.
-This is useful when wanting to, for example, update your UI in real-time.
+This is useful when wanting to, for example, update your UI when the data in your database changes, in real-time.

 This is a very early prototype, and currently only supports postgres.
 It uses postgres triggers and notifications.